ibm-cloud-docs/vsrx/vsrx-upgrade.md

 {: important}

 * Before performing an upgrade, run the command `show chassis cluster status` to ensure that a single node is configured as primary (with higher priority) for both redundancy groups, and that that node at run time is serving as the primary for both RGs.
 If the RGs primary is not on the same node, run `request chassis cluster failover redundancy-group <RG number> node <node number>` and then `request chassis cluster failover reset redundancy-group <RG number>` to manually make RGs fall on the same node.

+* If the IBM Cloud account has multiple vSRX Gateway instances in the same pod, make sure only one Gateway is upgraded at a time.
+Upgrading more than one vSRX at a time can result in IP collisions, disrupt the upgrade process, and potentially cause failures.

 It is good practice to backup (export) your vSRX configuration settings before starting an upgrade.
 Details can be found [here](/docs/infrastructure/vsrx?topic=vsrx-importing-exporting-vsrx-configuration).
 {: tip}